sagarreddypatil/tsdb-cpp/README.md

 There are no dependencies, and there are no cool features.
 Litearlly all it does is mmap a massive file and write to it, expanding the file as needed.
-It is not storage space efficient, the written file can be read directly into memory.
+It is not storage space efficient
+(it's O(n), but there isn't any compression), and the written file can be read directly into memory.